Eleen-228/Login_Page/README.md

 ## Purpose

-The goal of this login page is to practice and be familiar with how these frontend tools/libraries coordinate with React: Material UI, formik, yup, firebase, and fullcalendar.
+The goal of this login page is to practice and be familiar with how these frontend tools/libraries coordinate with React: Material UI, react-Pro-Sidebar, formik, yup, firebase, and fullcalendar.

 ## Details